kim-yura/Scrap-Swap/projectnotes.md

 # 02/23:
 * BugFix: "Uploading" blank image or invalid image type now has error message
 * Recent Scraps from Users You Follow: Styling for accounts with no followings
+* UserLikes: Changed language for no liked Scraps
+* Followings: Changed language for users that aren't following anyone

 // TO-DO //